 British Columbia travel insurance insurance can cover the death of a close family member, flight/cruise cancellations, political unrest, natural disasters, and sudden accidents/injuries.
 It all depends on the package you choose.
 To ensure your own peace of mind, buy travel insurance and enjoy your vacation.

 Vancouver is a modern city that bustles in the heart of nature.
 Protected by mountains, greenery, and the sea, it exemplifies that advancement isn’t always at the cost of the environment.
 You don’t have to go far from the main city to find wilderness.
 You can spend your time hiking, kayaking, and feeling one with nature, or you can cycle around Stanley Park, try the food in Chinatown and enjoy city life.

-Whistler is very popular as a skiing destination.
+Whistler is very popular as a skiing and mountain biking destination.
 It is known for co-hosting the 2010 Winter Olympics.
 Other than the beautiful snowcapped peaks, you will also find volcanic mountains, blue lakes and wild rivers.
 The short, 90-minute drive here from Vancouver is nearly as picturesque as the destination itself.